-- 1. Connect the power supply to the M2S EVAL Kit board and power on the board using SW7. - Plug the FlashPro4 ribbon cable into the JTAG programming header on the SmartFusion2 Security Evaluation Kit board. - 3.
-Program the SmartFusion2 Security Evaluation Kit board with the provided STAPL file (see Appendix: Design and Programming Files, page 17) using FlashPro4. - 4.
-Make a note of the five digit FlashPro4 programmer number.
-To find the programmer number, open the FlashPro software while the FlashPro4 programmer is plugged into the PC.
+- Connect the power supply to the M2S EVAL Kit board and power on the board using SW7. - 2.
+Plug the FlashPro4 ribbon cable into the JTAG programming header on the SmartFusion2 Security Evaluation Kit board. - 3.
+Program the SmartFusion2 Security Evaluation Kit board with the provided STAPL file (refer to "Appendix A: Design and Programming Files " on page 17) using FlashPro4.